Skip to main content

 }

-// then ask the user to select a card network
+// Co-badged card detected - ask the user to select a card network

-// you can use `selectableCardNetworks.preferred` to pre-select the card network
+// You can use `preferred` to pre-select the recommended network

 }